thomasklinger1234/thomasklinger1234/README.md

 ### Hi there 👋

 I am a DevOps engineer based in Germany.
 Working mostly on monitoring, automation and security on AWS.
+Most of the time I code in TypeScript or Python, but I also like Java!

 - 🔭 I’m currently working on [AWS CDK](https://github.com/aws/aws-cdk) related projects with focus on DevOps
 - 🌱 I’m currently learning [Quarkus](https://quarkus.io/) and event-driven architectures